Bonkand/bonkand.github.io/README.md

-# prizafal.com
+# bonkand.github.io
-This is my personal website that is shown at https://prizafal.com.
-I forked this from AlexFlipnote and edited it to make it partially my own using a fair chunk of his code.
+This is my personal website that is shown at https://bonkand.gitgub.io.
+I forked this from AlexFlipnote and prizafal and edited it to make it partially my own using a fair chunk of their code.

 ## Requirements
 - Python 3.6 or above